bunny98/College-OLX-Flutter/README.md

 # College OLX - A Flutter Application

-A local rentals app specially designed for International Institute of Information Technology, Naya Raipur.
+A local rentals app with streaming notifications and UPI payments integrated, specially designed for International Institute of Information Technology, Naya Raipur.

-## Getting Started
+## Screenshots

-This project is a starting point for a Flutter application.
+(/Pictures/1.png)